Enkrypcode/Enkrypcode/README.md

 - 🎨 I Also like design using photoshop and also illustrator
 - 👨‍💻 I really like developing Front-End Websites
 - 🎮 Games?
 Of course I also really like playing games.
 Especially strategy games like Dota 2
-- 🎯 My goal in 2021 is that I am ready with my internship in 2022
+- 🎯 I am ready with my internship in 2022.
+WISH ME LUCK!
 ---

 ## Another about me (Self-Description) :